MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 **`span(const span& other)`**

 The compiler generated copy constructor.
-A shallow copy of the data pointer and size is safe because the span doesn't allocate the memory to hold the elements.
+A shallow copy of the data pointer is safe because the span doesn't allocate the memory to hold the elements.

 **`span(const span<OtherElementType, OtherExtent>& s) noexcept;`**

-Copy constructor.
-Constructs a span from the specified span.
+Copy constructor: constructs a span from the specified span.
 Only particpates in overload resolution if template parameter `Extent` is `dynamic_extent`, or `N` is `dynamic_extent` or  equals `Extent`.

 **`span(R&& r)`**